bfassbender/ionic-environment-variables/README.md

 `npm run ionic:serve:prod` as ionic serve does ignore the --prod option.
 Or simply set NODE_ENV to 'prod' before running serve, which is what that npm script does.

+### Do 'prod' builds for a platform
+When building for a platform you can use e.g. `ionic cordova build ios --prod` or `ionic cordova emulate ios --prod` as a shorthand for using the 'prod' environment variables in your build.

 ### Use 'qa' environment variables
 `npm run ionic:serve:qa`